amirmasoudabdol/SAM/docs/design.rst

 SAM treats the ``ExperimentSetup`` object as a read-only object after the initialization phase.
-During the initialization phase, SAM initializes and randomizes the ``ExperimentSetup`` based on the listed parameters in the configuration file (link to the section).
-After the initialization phase, ``ExperimentSetup`` will persist intact in the code and will be used as a reference point in different stages.
+During the initialization phase, SAM initializes and randomizes the ``ExperimentSetup`` based on given criteria.
+After the initialization phase, ``ExperimentSetup`` will stay intact in the code and will be used as a reference point in different stages.

 ..
 For instance, if you define a ``Journal`` in such that it requires the study